Brian Prain will give you the best chance to beat a domestic violence charge in Michigan.

 Michigan Domestic Violence Defense Lawyer Explains When Domestic Violence Can Be a Felony With Possible Prison Time in Michigan.

 As a Michigan Domestic Violence Lawyer, I am often asked the question: “is Domestic Violence a Felony in Michigan?”
 The simple answer is “it depends.”
 As a general rule, a Felony carries a maximum possible penalty of more than 1 year in State Prison.
 A Misdemeanor carries maximum possible penalty of up to 1 year in the County Jail.
 Usually, a Michigan Domestic Violence charge (also called a Domestic Assault charge) is not a Felony, but is a Misdemeanor with a sentence of up to 93 days in Jail and/or a $500.00 fine (plus many other costs) for a first Domestic Violence conviction.
-But under certain circumstances, a Michigan Domestic Violence charge can be a Felony, and the possible penalty is up to 2 years in State Prison and/or a $2,500.00 fine (plus many other costs), AND UP TO 5 YEARS IN PRISON AND/OR A $5,000.00 FINE BEGINNING APRIL 1, 2013.
+But under certain circumstances, a Michigan Domestic Violence charge can be a Felony, and the possible penalty is UP TO 5 YEARS IN PRISON AND/OR A $5,000.00 FINE BEGINNING APRIL 1, 2013.
 Here is an overview of those specific situations:

 - Your Michigan Domestic Violence charge can turn into a Felony if your case started out as a typical Misdemeanor Domestic Violence charge, but based on new evidence, the charge is increased to any of a number of Felony assaultive crimes.